buditanrim/buditanrim.github.io/_posts/2021-11-28-productive-vs-busywork.md

 Productive work is about prioritizing.
 That means you say no to something so you can say yes to something meaningful.
 Take a step back and ask yourself, "What is the value I need to bring to the team?"

 Now, set a goal for this week.
 By the end of this week, you want___.
 Fill the blank with outcomes.
 What action do you want your team to take?
 What mindset do you want to plant to the team?
-Is there any important discussion needs to happen?
+Is there any important discussion that needs to happen?

 Now, go.
 Be productive this week.